Biography of Minnesota Attorney General

 Lori Swanson was elected Attorney General of the State of Minnesota in 2006, and reelected in 2010 and 2014.
 She is Minnesota’s 29th Attorney General and its first female Attorney General.
-Attorney General Swanson has been an advocate for Minnesota citizens in areas like consumer protection, predatory lending, health care, utility rate hikes, telecommunications, public safety, and protecting seniors citizens from financial fraud.
+Attorney General Swanson has been an advocate for Minnesota citizens in areas like consumer protection, predatory lending, health care, utility rate hikes, telecommunications, public safety, and protecting senior citizens from financial fraud.

 Lawyers USA named Attorney General Swanson one of the top ten attorneys in America in 2009.
 In 2012, the national publication "Health Leaders" magazine named Lori as one of 20 Americans who are making a difference in healthcare.
 The National Consumer Law Center gave her the Robert Drinan “Champion of Justice” award for her consumer protection work.
 She was awarded the Pro Patria Award for her support of National Guard and Reserve members deployed to active duty.
 She received the Financial Advocacy Award from Lutheran Social Service of Minnesota in 2012 for her advocacy for families in vulnerable financial situations.